Home

 As the country reacts to the Hockey Canada trial verdicts delivered last week, J.B. and Kelly share what they saw unfolding, how it mirrors their own experiences, and what the public needs to understand about what victim-complainant “E.M.” may be living through.
 They also share eye-opening details about shocking courtroom tactics they've endured, and challenge us to rethink what justice really means.

-Content Warning: While not the focus of this episode, there is brief mention of graphic details of sexual assault, and mention of suicidal thoughts.
+Content Warning: While not the focus of this episode, there is mention of graphic details of sexual acts, and suicidal thoughts.
 Please take care when listening.

 More information and resources: